bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

       The maximum size for a texture depends on the graphics driver and can be retrieved with the getMaximumSize function.

-      :exc:`PySFMLException` is raised if the loading fails.
+      :exc:`PySFMLException` is raised if loading fails.

    .. classmethod:: load_from_image(image[, area])